crawfoal/reflections/lesson_2_reflections.md

 the diagram the way we do?**
 After merging two branches together, the changes from both branches are included in the branch that is currently checked out.
-A visual representation of this shows that the two branches diverged after a certain commit, and merged back together on a certain merge commit.
-The branches are laid out next to each other to communicate that when they existed, the changes on each branch were separate from each other.
+A visual representation of this shows the history of the branches.
+It shows the two branches diverged after a specific commit, indicated by two edges connected to that commit.
+After that, for a period of time, the two branches held different states of the project, i.e. each branch had a different set of modifications.
+This is represented by two parallel branches with commits (nodes, or circles) in each.
+When things were ready, we combined the changes in each of these two branches.
+This is represented by the two branches's edges joining in a single commit/node.

 **What are the pros and cons of Git’s automatic merging vs. always doing merges manually?**